syam-sankarv/segnet-UAV-dataset/README.md

 ## Project Overview

 This project demonstrates a deep learning pipeline for semantic segmentation, focusing on the segmentation of images from a **UAV dataset of segetal flora**.
 The pipeline trains a custom segmentation model (based on **SegNet architecture**) to identify segetal flora in aerial imagery.
 While this code is tailored for a specific UAV dataset, it can be adapted for other datasets or proprietary image data with similar dimensions and characteristics.
+There are two scripts with and without data augmentation.
+Only specific techniques have been used for augmentation and can be changed according to needs.

 **Note**: The UAV dataset used in this project is restricted for public use, and users must ensure compliance with applicable data access and usage policies if they utilize a different dataset.